 RAVEN

-It wasn’t planned this way, but Casper the Friendly Ghost and Raven arrived on Halloween with names of powerful synchronicity.
+It wasn’t planned this way, but Raven and Casper the Friendly Ghost arrived on Halloween with names of powerful synchronicity.
 Someone once said coincidences are God's way of staying anonymous and I think it was a definite "God Wink" to tell us "good work" for pulling these two out of danger.
-We don’t dress up on October 31st or put the animals in costumes.
-No sweets, but we’ll happily scratch some sweet spots.
-Raven’s head and neck swung in ecstasy of loving touches, gentle voices, and kindness from Malibu volunteers.
+We don’t dress up on October 31st, put the animals in costumes, or feed them sweets, but there’s no shortage of Mrs. Pasture’s Cookies in three different flavors year-round.

 #skydograven